Film Spoilers and

 Finlay Shooting "Monty" as He Fled Into Street

 Dil Was Actually a Male Transvestite

-Guilt-ridden, reformed Irish Republican Army volunteer terrorist Fergus (Stephen Rea) journeyed to London to befriend the lover of British hostage/soldier Jody (Forest Whitaker) who had been accidentally killed after being taken prisoner.
-Jody, trying to escape from captivity, was hit and run over by a convoy of British army soldiers in Northern Ireland.
+Guilt-ridden, reformed Irish Republican Army (IRA) volunteer terrorist Fergus (Stephen Rea) (with the adopted name of "Jimmy") journeyed to London to befriend the lover of British hostage/soldier Jody (Forest Whitaker) who had been accidentally killed after being taken prisoner.
+Jody, who was trying to escape from captivity, was hit and run over by a convoy of British army soldiers in Northern Ireland.